Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Two—The Mongol Conquests.md

 Religious Pluralism
 - Integrated empire facilitated the spread of religious systems
 	- Religion had the means to transcend ethnic and cultural barriers
 	- E.g. presence of William of Rubruck and later of the Polos in Mongol court
+	- Chabi - Kublai Khan's fav wife, Christian

 Economic Coherence
 - Provided secure and efficient infrastructure for trade